 - B.Sc. single-major Honours in Computer Science with a Specialization in Software Engineering

 Co-Op Option Overview

 To remain in the Co-op Option, students must achieve a minimum 75% average in COIS courses and a minimum 70% cumulative average throughout their study terms.
 In addition, Co-op students must continue to receive satisfactory evaluations during their work terms.
 Students pay an administrative fee for each work term, and no more than two placements can be...

 Structure of Co-op Option

 Co-operative education combines academic instruction with practical experience.
-The Work-Study sequence in Computing Systems consists of eight study terms interspersed with three work terms.
+The Work-Study sequence in Computer Science consists of eight study terms interspersed with three work terms.
 The first work term occurs during the Fall (Sep.-Dec) term of Year 2.